Distributions of Integral Points and Dedekind Zeta Values: Endoscopy for and twisted endoscopy for

 \section{Endoscopy for $\SL_n$ and twisted endoscopy for $\GL_n$}

-In this section, we firstly recall the ordinary endoscopy for general quasi-split groups.
-Then we determine that for $\SL_n$.
+In this section, we first recall the endoscopy for general quasi-split groups.
+Then we specialize to $\SL_n$.
 We also recall the relation between endoscopy for $\SL_n$ and twisted endoscopy for $(\GL_n, \varepsilon)$ with $\varepsilon$ a character on $\GL_n$.